oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 ---

 Integration testing in modern Spring Boot microservices has become easier since the release Spring Framework 5 and Spring Security 5.
-Spring Framework `WebTestClient` for reactive web, and `MockMvc` for servlet web, allow to test controllers without running a server, in a lightweight fashion.
-Both frameworks leverage Spring Test mock implementations of request and responses, allowing to verify most of the functionality of the application using targeted tests.
-With Spring Security 5, security test support provides new request mutators that allow to avoid simulating a grant flow or building an accessToken when verifying method security in web testing.
+Spring Framework `WebTestClient` for reactive web, and `MockMvc` for servlet web, allow testing controllers without running a server, in a lightweight fashion.
+Both frameworks leverage Spring Test mock implementations of requests and responses, allowing to verify most of the functionality of the application using targeted tests.
+With Spring Security 5, security test support provides new request mutators that allow avoiding simulating a grant flow or building an accessToken when verifying method security in web testing.

 In this tutorial you will explore security mocking with `SecurityMockServerConfigurers` and `SecurityMockMvcRequestPostProcessors`, and authorization tests for the following patterns:
 - Reactive WebFlux gateway with OIDC authentication